hadronized/strongly-typed-thoughts.net/media/blog/glsl-quasiquote.md

 the resulting expression is inserted directly at the place of use as if nothing has happened.
 Brillant, right? :)

-Having wrote [glsl], that seemed like a perfect – maybe even wanted and mandatory? – opportunity to me to introduce GLSL quasiquoting into the Rust environment.
+Having written [glsl], that seemed like a perfect – maybe even wanted and mandatory? – opportunity to me to introduce GLSL quasiquoting into the Rust environment.
 Maybe it’ll also bring some people onto the [glsl] project – I really need hands, especially because the [SPIR-V] transpiler doesn’t exist yet!